andrewerogers/kindergarten-line-algorithm/README.md

 This python script creates an array of random boolean values (0's and 1's) and applies the Kindergarten Line Algorithm to the array to evaluate the stability of the line structure.
 This program was also used to evaluate the time complexity of the Kindergarten Line Algorithm.

 Using the Principle of Mathematical Induction, we proved that the line does stabilize to a predictable structure.
-We find that our worst case time complexity is O(n^2); however; the probability of observing such structures is rather low and our average case time complexity is actually O(n).
-(See attached slides)
+We find that our worst case time complexity is O(n^2).
+Although the probability of observing such a structure is low, our average case complexity remains O(n^2).